 In order for the complaint procedure to remain clear and transparent, a log will exist from both the counselor, as well as the Academic Director.
 Complaint submission forms will be saved in the school’s database as a reference.

-A decision regarding the complaint will be reviewed by both the Academic Director and the Director of the school within a reasonable amount of time.
+A decision regarding the complaint will be reviewed by either the Academic Director or Director of the school within a reasonable amount of time.
 Most complaints will be handled within one or two weeks of the submission, but others may take up to a maximum of 4 weeks to resolve based on the complexity of the issue.
 All final decisions will be issued in writing to the complainant and be recorded in the school’s complaint log.

-This timeline depends on the severity of the issue.
+This timeline for responds and solution can be varied on the severity of the issue or/and authenticity of information being presented by the complaint.
 All complaints must be received and sent electronically and will be saved in our school database.

 1. ATTENDANCE POLICY

 I have read and understood the RCIIS Attendance Policy.
 I understand that:

 • At RCIIS, attendance is taken very seriously.
 For many of our school programs, attendance is an essential factor when deciding on a passing grade.

 • There are only 3 absences (including sick days) allowed EACH SESSION for some classes.
 If a student knows in advance that they will be absent, they must get prior permission from the instructor (still